astrivant/polyad/studies/load/README.md

 Measure how the real operator responds to a bounded stream of activation requests inside one application Graph.
 Each request produces an Activation receipt and, if admitted, a short-lived Kubernetes Job.
-This initial study measures control plane reconciliation and Job lifecycle; it does not claim application-throughput capacity or exercise temporary-connection negotiation yet.
+This study measures control-plane reconciliation, activation acceptance and Job completion under increasing load.

 ## Table of contents